stgraham11/vampirethepolitening/character_creation.md

 Disciplines are very powerful, but they all cost blood to use.
 A thirsty Vampire can't use them, and even a sated one can become thirsty in a hurry through overuse.
 You get 3 points to spend on Disciplines, which you can split any way you like between your chosen Clan's 3 options.

 Unlike less precious Attribute or Ability points, each point spent on a Discipline (unless I have marked it 'simple') will usually grant you a radically new and different ability rather than a proportional increase in chance of success.

-NB: If you care to read the rulebook beyond this document during character creation, Clans and Disciplines are where to spend your time: they're the areas I'm doing the most summarization of.
+NB: If you care to read the rulebook beyond this document during character creation, Clans and Disciplines are where to spend your time - they're the areas I'm doing the most summarization of.

 ### Disciplines
 * Animalism - A special bond.
 You can talk to, relate to, and eventually control animals.